 So now, we do a “Secret Santa” and draw names out of a hat at our Thanksgiving family gathering.

-Now, we still buy for the little kids, but the ADULTS draw names.
+We still buy for the little kids, but the ADULTS draw names.

 And in this family, you are an “adult” when you graduate High School.